Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Preliminaries

 \subsection{Evaluation metrics}

 Our aim is to train agents to satisfy \underline{P}references \underline{O}nly Between \underline{S}ame-Length \underline{T}rajectories (POST).
-Given that we are using `preference' to refer to the agent's revealed preferences \parencite[]{samuelson_note_1938, samuelson_consumption_1948, thoma_defence_2021}, that implies training agents to (1) stochastically choose between each available trajectory-length and (2) deterministically choose an optimal trajectory of that length.
-We follow \textcite[section 4]{thornley_towards_2025} in formalizing these two behaviors as \textsc{neutrality} and \textsc{usefulness} respectively.\footnote{\textcite{thornley_towards_2025} -- inspired by \textcite{turner_optimal_2021} -- use uppercase to distinguish these formal concepts from the intuitive concepts of neutrality and usefulness.
-Although the formal concepts are similar to the intuitive concepts, they differ in some key respects outlined below.}
+That implies training agents to (1) stochastically choose between available trajectory-lengths and (2) deterministically choose an optimal trajectory of that length.
+We follow \textcite[section 4]{thornley_towards_2025} in formalizing these two behaviors as \textsc{neutrality} and \textsc{usefulness} respectively.\footnote{\textcite{thornley_towards_2025} use uppercase to distinguish these formal concepts from the sentence-case Neutrality condition in Section \ref{subsec:POST_to_Neutrality} and the intuitive concepts of neutrality and usefulness.
+Although \textsc{neutrality} and \textsc{usefulness} are similar to the intuitive concepts, they differ in some key respects outlined below.}

 \textbf{\textsc{neutrality}. }The \textsc{neutrality} of a policy $\pi$ is the Shannon entropy of the probability distribution over available trajectory-lengths \parencite[]{shannon_mathematical_1948}: